michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0041.md

 ### Definition
 - v: reflect deeply on a subject
 ### Family
-ponder: ponderable, pondered, ponderer, pondering, ponders+;imponderable: imponderables, imponderably;ponderable: imponderable, ponderably;ponderer: ponderers;pondering: ponderingly
+- ponder: ponderable, pondered, ponderer, pondering, ponders+
+- imponderable: imponderables, imponderably
+- ponderable: imponderable, ponderably
+- ponderer: ponderers
+- pondering: ponderingly
 ### Examples
 - Wealthier Americans might ponder the future of football, Irvin said, but poor and middle-class kids were betting their future on football.
 - The artist prefers to ponder her subjects as they contemplate.